 - When a trustee is changed; or

 - When there is a change in the trustee's compensation.

-- Beneficiaries can act as trustees.
-A beneficiary can act as trustee of a trust for his or her benefit without causing creditors of the beneficiary to reach the trust assets as long as the beneficiary can only make distributions based on an ascertainable standard.
-An ascertainable standard is a standard that restricts the power of a trustee to making distributions to a beneficiary based on the beneficiary’s needs for health, education or support.
+Beneficiaries can act as trustees.
+A beneficiary can act as a trustee of a trust for their benefit without causing creditors of the beneficiary to reach the trust assets as long as the beneficiary can only make distributions based on an ascertainable standard.
+An ascertainable standard is a standard that restricts the power of a trustee to make distributions to a beneficiary based on the beneficiary's needs for health, education, or support.
 An ascertainable standard is necessary to keep assets out of the estate for federal estate tax purposes.

 - More detailed accountings.
 A trustee must disclose more information in the accounting than currently required by the state, including:

 - Receipts and disbursements of the trust;

 - The value of the trust assets on hand at the close of the accounting period; and